Kokopelli-Interfaces/kokopelli-vcv/README.md

 2.  *global* and *add* mode

-    `FRAME` records the input signal into a new layer with the same length as the active layer.
+    `Gko` records the input sig into a new layer with the same length as the active layer.
 On reaching the end, it repeats the process.

     Used for continuously recording multiple takes to audition and filter later